2022 Rolex Paris Masters – Singles

-Holger Rune defeated the defending champion Novak Djokovic in the final, 3–6, 6–3, 7–5 to win the singles tennis title at the 2022 Paris Masters.
-It was his maiden Masters 1000 title, and he saved three match points en route, in the first round against Stan Wawrinka.
+Holger Rune defeated defending champion Novak Djokovic in the final, 3–6, 6–3, 7–5 to win the singles tennis title at the 2022 Paris Masters.
+It was his first Masters 1000 title, and he saved three match points en route, in the first round against Stan Wawrinka.
 Rune made his top-10 debut in the ATP rankings with the win, and he defeated five top-10 players en route to the title.
 This was Rune's fourth final in a row, and his third title.
-He became the second teenager to win a Masters 1000 title in the 2022 season, after Carlos Alcaraz at Miami and Madrid.
+He was the second teenager to win a Masters 1000 title in the 2022 season, after Carlos Alcaraz at Miami and Madrid.
 Rune was the first Scandinavian to win a Masters 1000 title since Robin Söderling at the 2010 Paris Masters.
+It was Djokovic's first loss in a Masters 1000 final after winning the first set, having previously been 30–0.

 This tournament marked the final professional appearance of former world No. 6 Gilles Simon; he lost in the third round to Félix Auger-Aliassime.

 Auger-Aliassime was attempting to win his fourth tournament in as many weeks, but lost in the semifinals to Rune in a rematch of the Swiss Indoors final from the previous week, snapping his winning streak at 16 matches.

-Rafael Nadal and Alcaraz were both in contention for the ATP No. 1 singles ranking at the beginning of the tournament.
+Rafael Nadal and Alcaraz were both in contention for the world No. 1 singles ranking at the beginning of the tournament.
 Following Nadal's second round loss to Tommy Paul, Alcaraz retained the No. 1 ranking.